-To select menu item.
+1 - 7 To select menu item.

-Menu item Description To view, create and delete jobs.
+Menu item Description Job To view, create and delete jobs.
 Jobs are a summary of data of different types, for example, known points, observations or codes.
 The job definition consists of the job name and user.
 The system generates time and date at the time of creation.

-Menu item Description Known points To view, create, edit and delete known points.
-Valid fixed points contain at least the point ID and the coordinates E, N or H. Observa- tions To view and delete observation data.
+Known points To view, create, edit and delete known points.
+Valid fixed points contain at least the point ID and the coordinates E, N or H. Observations To view and delete observation data.
 Observation data available in the internal memory can be searched for via a specific point search, or by viewing all points within a job.
 Code Library To view, create, edit and delete codes.
 To each code a description and a maximum of 8 attributes with up to 16 characters each can be assigned.
 Formats To view and delete data format files.
 Erase Job Memory To delete individual jobs, known points and measurements of a specific job or all jobs in the memory.
 Deleting the memory cannot be undone.
 After confirming the message all data is permanently deleted.
-Memory Info Displays job specific memory information such as the number of stored stations and known points within a job, the number of recorded data blocks, for example measured points, or codes within a job, and the memory space occupied.

-Menu item Description USB- To view, delete, rename and create folders and files stored on Explorer the USB memory stick.
-Only available for Zoom 30 instruments.
-Refer to "10.4 Working with a USB Memory Stick"and "Appendix B Directory Structure".
+USB-Explorer To view, delete, rename and create folders and files stored on the USB memory stick.
+Refer to "11.4 Working with a USB Memory Stick"and "Appendix B Directory Structure".

-- Either, select a menu option using F1 F4. - Or, press ESC to return to the MAIN MENU.
+- Either, select a menu option using 1 7. - Or, press ESC to return to the MAIN MENU.

-10.2 Exporting Data
+11.2 Exporting Data

 Job data can be exported from the internal memory of the instrument.
-Data can be exported via:

-The RS232 serial interface
+Data can be exported via: The RS232 serial interface

-A receiver, such as a laptop, is connected to the RS232 port.
-The receiver requires Zoom or another third party software.
+A receiver, such as a laptop, is connected to the RS232/USB port.
+The receiver requires GGO Data Exchange Manager or another third party software.

 If the receiver is too slow in processing data the data could be lost.
-With this type of data transfer the instrument is not informed about the performance of the receiver (no protocol).
+With this type of data (F transfer the instrument is not informed about the performance of the receiver (no protocol).
 Therefore the success of this type of transfer is not checked.